aspeer/mkdocs-WebDyne-Doc/webdyne.md

 So far all the code examples have just assumed that any call to a WebDyne API method has been successful - no error checking is done.
-WebDyne always returns \"undef\" if an API method call fails - which should be checked for after every call in a best practice scenario.
+WebDyne always returns "undef" if an API method call fails - which should be checked for after every call in a best practice scenario.

 <pre>